dustinevan/jogger/job-worker-service-0001.md

 Because managing cgroups involves creating, deleting, writing, and reading files, a new package `cgroup` with a struct `FSManager` is created to encapsulate this logic.
 The `Setup` and `Teardown` functions earlier are calls to FSManager's `AddGroup`, and `RemoveGroup` methods.

-#### Test Plan
+#### Testing That cgroups are working
 To test that limits are being respected, we can use three programs.
 1. CPU: Generating password hashes with bcrypt -- `bcrypt.GenerateFromPassword([]byte(password), bcrypt.MaxCost)`
 2. Memory: Calling a function in a loop that uses `string.Split()` on a long string to find the number of spaces.
 This kind of program doesn't need much memory to function, but it allocates and creates a lot of garbage to clean up.
 Memory limits will throttle the program rather than the OOM killer stopping it.
 3. I/O: Read and write to a file in a loop.

-For each program, we create three jobs that run for 10 seconds.
+For each program, we create 10 jobs that run concurrently for 10 seconds.
 When jobs stop, they should output the number of loops performed.
-By comparing the outputs over, say, 10 runs, we can test whether the cumulative loops for each job trend toward 1/3 of the cumulative total.
+By comparing the outputs over, say, 10 runs, we can test whether the cumulative loops for each job trend toward 1/10th of the cumulative total.
+A job that starts, stops and reads the output of `systemd-cgtop` could be used to adjust these numbers.

 > **_Note:_** _In this implementation, the Jogger server is run as root.
 In the future, [delegation](https://man7.org/linux/man-pages/man7/cgroups.7.html) could be used to allow the server to run as a non-root user._